Authentic Lessons for 21st Century Learning

 40 Minute(s)

-Display slide 8.
-Hand out a copy of the College Tweet Up handout to students.
-Tell students to use the Tweet Up strategy to take notes on the PSE presentations to inform their final decisions on which they would most likely attend based on the presentations.
-Remind students that to remain fair, they should evaluate the schools based on the presentations and not their own outside information.
+Display slide 9 and distribute a copy of the Campus Gist handout to students.
+Tell students to use the Gist strategy to take notes on the PSE presentations to inform their final decisions on which they would most likely attend based on the presentations.
+Remind students to evaluate each campus based only on the information presented during class rather than relying on outside knowledge.

 Evaluate